Libyans find old treasures at Tripoli book sale

 "Only later you could find such things on the Internet but that was not accessible to all."

-Some 60 volunteers from civil society organisations such as the al-Tanweer (Enlightenment) Movement that focuses on culture, organised the fair by putting up posters in neighbourhoods and messages on Facebook.
+Some 60 volunteers from civil society organizations such as the al-Tanweer (Enlightenment) Movement that focuses on culture, organized the fair by putting up posters in neighborhoods and messages on Facebook.
 They managed to collect some 7,000 books.

 "This is not about making money or doing business.
-We want encourage reading, open people's minds through books," Nizar Abudayna, one of organisers, said.
+We want encourage reading, open people's minds through books," Nizar Abudayna, one of organizers, said.

 "We don't want to limit people's minds again."